 Hoarding is overrated as a naughty thing to do.
 I’ve seen the shows about hoarders; messy people who can’t get their act together.

 Maybe they’re not so messy.
 Maybe they’re Planning Ahead.

-I watch American Pickers, a show reputed to not be real, which features people who aren’t hoarders; they’re classified as Passionate Collectors Who Care About the Past.
+I used to watch American Pickers, a show that in my naivete I thought was real, and which features people who aren’t hoarders.
+They own a ton of junk, though.
+They have acres of land full of old cars and tractors and sheds.
+They’re classified as Passionate Collectors Who Care About the Past.

 The guys that own these mountains of garbage almost always have a long, gray beard and long, gray hair, or maybe they’re just old.

 But they have two or more acres of land, fifteen outbuildings, and thirty seven old cars rotting in the bushes, and all of it is filled with other stuff they’ve been saving for fifty years.

 What they almost never have?
 Is a wife.

 What they do have are ten good reasons to be a hoarder:

 1) A hoarder knows there will be a Zombie Apocalypse.